Frequently Asked Questions

 How does Rochelle Zell continue to attract an exceptional faculty?

 From the start, the school has enjoyed an impressive reputation among educators who respect the school’s commitment to academic excellence.
 There is a wonderful atmosphere of collegiality at Rochelle Zell that both attracts and helps retain leading educators.
 Ninety percent of the faculty have advanced degrees.

 What is the athletics program like at Rochelle Zell?

 At Rochelle Zell, sports are about experiencing success, developing self-discipline, and learning to be part of a team.
 Rochelle Zell’s athletic program includes boys’ and girls’ tennis, basketball, soccer, cross-country, golf, bowling, wrestling, and volleyball.
 An impressive 80% of Rochelle Zell students participate in extracurricular athletics, and most teams have been established in response to student initiatives.
 For more information, contact, David Martinez, Athletic Director.
-Eighty four percent of the student body participates in at least one sport per year.
+Seventy six percent of the student body participates in at least one sport per year.

 My child has never been to a Jewish day school.
 How will he/she/they be integrated into RZJHS?

 Academically, Rochelle Zell has a track for students coming from a Jewish day school background and a separate track for those who have attended public schools.
 Your child will take general studies classes with his or her grade-level peers.
 Judaic studies classes are tracked by Hebrew language level and ability to interpret texts.
 Rochelle Zell makes Talmud/Torah study accessible to all students by offering classes instructed in both Hebrew and English.
 Socially, Rochelle Zell students are part of a warm and inclusive community that is quick to welcome new students.
 Further questions can be answered by Riv Lynch, Director of Admissions.